 Accountability ensures action and can force you to follow through when a lack of energy would otherwise hold you back.

 Keep reading about places you want to visit and eventually you’ll get there.
 It may sound trite, but by always keeping travel on my mind, I always am excited about my future trips.
-I’m constantly researching destinations online, reading news from overseas, and generally getting to know the world better.
+I’m constantly researching destinations online, reading news from overseas, looking up flights, reading blogs, and generally getting to know the world better.
 The more I learn about different places, the more I think, “There are so many places to see, and no time to waste!
 Let’s go book a flight!”

 Thinking about doing something all the time will make it happen.

 Stuff always seems to come up, doesn’t it?
 Sure, I was planning to visit Iceland in May and then suddenly, May was here and I was busy.
 Or maybe you decide today’s the day you’re going to plan your trip but then you forget you have laundry to do.
 My solution?
 Pick a day and time you are normally not busy (i.e., on Facebook) and devote that time to planning your trip.
 Make it a consistent part of your schedule and develop a habit so that it doesn’t feel like a task you “have” to do; it becomes just something you do automatically.

 Join a class and pick up a language you might use on the road.
 Once you’ve started learning the language, you’ll hate to waste your new skill.
 And the only way to use it is to travel to where they speak it!
 Here are some blog posts from language experts I know to get you started:

 - How to Learn the Basics of Any Language for Your Next Trip in Four Steps

 If you’ve been on the road for a while, you’ve probably burnt out a bit.
 Travel isn’t always rainbows and unicorns, and spending a lot of time on the road can lead to burnout.
 That’s going to sap your motivation and might even have you thinking about home.
 It did for me once (I got burnt out on my first trip and went home early), and the second I got home I face-smacked myself and said, “What was I thinking!”
 I learned my lesson and found that a much better way to get your mojo back is to take a break.
 Instead of moving on to your next destination, stay where you are for as long as you need.
 Watch TV, volunteer, work at your hostel, start a blog, or sit by the beach everyday — whatever relaxes you.

 If you’re like me, you go through bouts of motivation.
 You get super excited about a trip and then your mind moves on to something else, or the challenge of planning saps some of your motivation and you put it off until later.